Realisation Par, means ‘Made By, Styled By’ in French, is an Australian brand founded by Alexandra Spencer and Teale Talbot in 2015.

 I made a second Realisation order.
 I ended up returning both the Amelia dress the the Bianca top and paid $15 for the initial shipping.
 This was back in June.
 Did I mention the reason that I returned the Amelia?
 It was the side zipper issue, and it puckered.
 The zipper wouldn’t stay flat, and this is due to the technical sewing problem.
 The waist and hip didn’t fit me well as I wore it a few more times.
 Again, I know it is difficult to work with silk, and installing an invisible zipper is not that easy on silk!
 And I fell for the trap again couple weeks ago when their Zodiac 1996 slip dress came back in stock.
 I bought it, saw and touched it, loved it, and I will never let it go!!!
 I also bought the Stevie – Sunflower just because I could get free shipping.
 But really, no!
 You know my love for sunflowers.
 I have a sunflower tattoo, and it is my favorite flower.
 It is the same wrap style with pretty low cut even when it’s tied super snuggly.
 I returned the Bianca for this reason, but I am okay with the Stevie just because I loveeee sunflowers so much.
 You can see the fit and how it looks on me, here.
 I know you’re judging me so hard right now, but please hear me out!
 I have my own reasons to buy and to keep things, especially if they have certain emotional connections to me.
 I love the Zodiac.
 I love the sun, stars, and moon, and everything is embroidered on silk, not printed, embroidered!
 This is pretty sure going to be the inspiration for my next tattoo.
 In addition, I have been wanted a slip dress for so long, and I have no regret paying $250 for it.
 I have a wedding to go in California in November, so I’m saving this dress for that!
 Or I might shoot it this weekend if there is sun, who knows!

 I think Realisation Par is worth the price tag.
-I hope that their makers in China are compensated fairly enough, and their piece are made with such great intention.
+I hope that their makers in China are compensated fairly, and their pieces are handled by the hands that care.
 The one thing I noticed that they only regram supermodels or celebrities wearing their stuff, not normal people who truly love their stuff and wear them with such pride.
 I think they need to step up their inclusivity game, or maybe they just don’t think it’s necessary?
 Nonetheless, I would buy from them again, and certain pieces are worth it to me!
 I am not planning to buy anything from them anytime soon, but I would recommend you guys to give the brand a try!
 I a just a sucker for silk (knowing it’s a b**** to maintain!) and pretty prints that mean a lot to me personally.

 What do you think about Realisation Par?
 Will you buy or pass?
 Share it below in the comment section as I’d love to hear your thoughts!